 - Apathy or pessimism

-The use of medications reduces the discomfort of heroin withdrawal.
-These medications are administered by a professional staff member and doses are closely monitored and regulated.
-Medication types used during MAT include:
+The use of medications in a heroin detox program reduces the discomfort of heroin withdrawal.
+With a heroin medical detox medications are administered by a professional staff member.
+Doses are closely monitored and regulated.
+Medication types used during medication-assisted therapy (MAT) include:

-- Methadone: This tricks the brain into thinking they are still using heroin which eases their withdrawal symptoms, without providing the high.
+- Methadone: This tricks the brain into thinking it’s still on heroin, which eases withdrawal symptoms without providing a high.

-- Clonidine: This medication eases symptoms of withdrawal such as stomach pain, anxiety, body aches, excessive sweating, and runny nose.
-It is not used to lessen cravings.
+- Clonidine: This medication eases symptoms of withdrawal, such as stomach pain, anxiety, body aches, excessive sweating, and runny nose.
+It is not for lessening cravings.

 - Naltrexone: This non-addictive substance aids in preventing relapse.
 If a person uses it while on this medication, they will not get high and will experience a brief bout of intense withdrawal symptoms.
 It accomplishes this by blocking the opioid receptors in the brain.